-1.6.2 Completeness
+3.1.2 Completeness

-OSEP identifies a Section 618 data submission as complete if the State has submitted data for all applicable fields, file specifications, category sets, subtotals, and grand totals for a specific Section 618 data collection.
-Additionally, OSEP evaluates if the data submitted by the State match the information in metadata sources such as the EMAPS State Supplemental Survey-IDEA and the EMAPS Assessment Metadata Survey.
+OSEP identifies a Section 618 data submission as complete if the State / entity has submitted data for all applicable fields, file specifications, category sets, subtotals, and grand totals for a specific Section 618 data collection.
+Additionally, OSEP evaluates if the data submitted by the State / entity match the information in metadata sources such as the EMAPS State Supplemental Survey-IDEA and the EMAPS Assessment Metadata Survey.

-1.6.3 Accuracy
+3.1.3 Accuracy

-OSEP identifies a Section 618 data submission as accurate if the State has submitted data that meets all the edit checks for the specific data collection.
-The edit checks for each Section 618 data collection are identified in the Part B Data Edits and Part C Data Edits documents available to States in Office of Management and Budget (OMB) MAX.
+OSEP identifies a Section 618 data submission as accurate if the State / entity has submitted data that meets all the edit checks for the specific data collection.
+The edit checks for each Section 618 data collection are identified in the Part B Data Edits and Part C Data Edits documents available to States / entities in Office of Management and Budget (OMB) MAX.
 The majority of these edit checks are incorporated into the business rules in ESS and EMAPS.
-Specific business rules or edit checks are outlined in the EDFacts Business Rules Guide and the EMAPS user guides available through the EDFacts Initiative website.
+Specific business rules or edit checks are outlined in the EDFacts Business Rules Single Inventory (BRSI) and the EMAPS user guides available through the EDFacts Initiative website.

-1.6.4 Year-to-Year Change Analysis
+3.1.4 Year-to-Year Change Analysis

-OSEP also conducts year-to-year change analysis in order to determine if there has been a large fluctuation in the counts reported by a State from year to year.
-If large changes are identified, OSEP requests that the State review the data to ensure that the changes are not the result of a data quality issue and to provide an explanation for the large change in counts if it was not the result of a data quality issue.
+OSEP also conducts year-to-year change analysis in order to determine if there has been a large fluctuation in the counts reported by a State/ entity from year to year.
+If large changes are identified, OSEP requests that the State / entity review the data to ensure that the changes are not the result of a data quality issue and to provide an explanation for the large change in counts if it was not the result of a data quality issue.

-OSEP reviews the data notes and explanations States provide in relation to the submission of the Section 618 data to better understand if and how the State is meeting the reporting instructions and requirements for the specific data collection.
+OSEP reviews the data notes and explanations States / entities provide in relation to the submission of the Section 618 data to better understand if and how the State / entity is meeting the reporting instructions and requirements for the specific data collection.
 Many of these data notes and explanations are published in the Data Notes documents accompanying the IDEA Section 618 data files.

-1.7 Suppression
+3.2 Suppression

-OSEP identified data quality concerns and suppressed Part B Personnel data for the following States/entities:
+OSEP did not identify any data quality concerns and did not suppress any Part B Personnel data for any States / entities for SY 2017-18.